September 5, 2022

 You can record at 1080p with 30fps or 720p with 60fps and it includes a 78 degree field of view.

-Ben Johnson’s “Lighting for YouTube Videos” video has nearly three million views for good reason.
+Ben Johnson’s “Lighting for YouTube Videos” video has nearly four million views for good reason.
 Have a watch below: